aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 }
 ```
 The `meta` key contains metadata for the instrument, while the `fields` and `helpers` keys contain JSON objects of data
 fields and layout elements that make up the instrument.
 Since JSON objects' key ordering cannot be relied upon, the
 `setup` key points to an array of ordered page objects.
 This key defines the page structure of the instrument as well as
 the order in which the field or helper elements are rendered.
 The value of these keys are described in more detail below.

-All keys in the Z-JSON Instrument follow the lowerCamelCase naming convention.
+Note: All keys in the Z-JSON Instrument follow the lowerCamelCase naming convention.

 ## 2.1: Instrument Metadata